metonym/fooddata-central/README.md

 ## Prerequisites

-An API key is required to interact with the FoodData Central API.
-Sign-up for an [API key](https://fdc.nal.usda.gov/api-key-signup.html).
+An [API key](https://fdc.nal.usda.gov/api-key-signup.html) is required to interact with the FoodData Central API.

 ## Usage